 “There’s this idea that it’s taking actual pieces of art that artists put out there and recompiling them to make new images…What it does is it looks at millions and millions of images and it starts to learn what we expect things to look like…It’s trying to absorb not just art, but our understanding of what art is.”

-In other words, these applications use their databases for reference, not to patch together artwork that already exists.
+In other words, applications like Midjourney use their databases for reference rather than to patch together artwork that already exists.
 Users can input a particular artist’s name or titles of their works in hopes to channel their style, but the generated images will not incorporate the artist’s actual work.
 To test this out, we used the text prompt “Mona Lisa by Leonardo Da Vinci,” and this is what Midjourney generated: